theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-command-line.md

 ### Add a Pool to the Azure Batch Account

-When creating a pool from a managed image in Azure, make sure to consider the following:
+When creating a pool from a managed image in the Azure portal, make sure to consider the following:

 - The **Pool** provides the computing resources (VM) to execute a task, in this case running the command line tool xu.exe.
 This is not a very resource-intensive application, but if Azure Batch is used for other processing, choose an appropriately sized resource for your needs.